LennartFr/ALFTrading/README.md

 Invesco QQQ is an exchange-traded fund based on the Nasdaq-100 Index®.
 The Fund will, under most circumstances, consist of all of stocks in the Index.
 The Index includes 100 of the largest domestic and international nonfinancial companies listed on the Nasdaq Stock Market based on market capitalization.
 The Fund and the Index are rebalanced quarterly and reconstituted annually.

-Expect More Success in the Long Run.
+Expect more success in the long run.

 <a href="https://www.investopedia.com/articles/etfs/top-etfs-nasdaq/">Best (and only ) ETF to Track the Nasdaq for Q2 2020 </a>